KarAshutosh/karashutosh.github.io/blogs/blog4.md

 1. Solve [Infect the server with "juicy malware" by abusing arbitrary command execution](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_infect_the_server_with_juicy_malware_by_abusing_arbitrary_command_execution) at least to the point where you have access to the "juicy malware" executables.
 2. Similar to that SSTi challenge, the vulnerable place for this one is found on the [http://localhost:3000/profile](http://localhost:3000/profile) page.
 3. The only promising input field for an SSRF attack is the *Gravatar URL*.
-Open your browser’s DevTools and watch the *Network* tab.
+Open your browser's DevTools and watch the *Network* tab.
 4. Type any URL (e.g. [https://placecats.com/100/100](https://placecats.com/100/100)) into *Gravatr URL* and click *Link Gravatar*.
 You will realize a request [http://localhost:3000/profile/image/url](http://localhost:3000/profile/image/url) with the chosen [https://placecats.com/100/100](https://placecats.com/100/100) as parameter `imageUrl`.
 5. You will find no HTTP request to [https://placecats.com/100/100](https://placecats.com/100/100) going out from your browser, though.
 As the image was retrieved and associated with your profile, it must have been downloaded *by the Juice Shop server*.